sjudge

 Configuration

-needs a public readable directory to store all the exercises.
+sjudge needs a public readable directory to store all the exercises.

-to point to the full path of that directory.
+Edit DEFAULT_EXERCISES in src/main.py to point to the full path of that directory.

-, place it in a directory to which they have read access (usually /usr/local/sbin/
+To have the students run sjudge, place it in a directory to which they have read access (usually /usr/local/sbin/

-on linux) and instruct them to add it to their PATH
+on linux) and instruct them to add it to their PATH (if needed).

-If hiding the location of the exercises is desired, you can compile sjudge
+If hiding the location of the exercises is desired, you can compile sjudge into an executable with pyinstaller.

 Adding exercises

-comes with a very minimal set of exercises.
+sjudge comes with a very minimal set of exercises.

-To add more, look at the template files located in exercises/
+To add more, look at the template files located in exercises/ for guidance:

-is the template of a test case generation script.
+exercises/_template.txtis the template of an exercise description.exercises/_template.pyis the template of a test case generation script.

-(test case generation) scripts have been created (both bearing the
+After the .txt (exercise description) and .py (test case generation) scripts have been created (both bearing the

-same name: the name of the new exercise), run the .py
+same name: the name of the new exercise), run the .py file to generate the test cases.

-The new exercise name should now be listed when you run python3 main.py --list_exercises
+The new exercise name should now be listed when you run python3 main.py --list_exercises.

 License

-is licensed under the GNU General Public License v3.0.
+sjudge is licensed under the GNU General Public License v3.0.